PredictiveEcology/SpaDES.addins/cran-comments.md

 This is a spin off of an existing CRAN package (`SpaDES`), which we have split due to growing package size.

+Please note that package installation errors (and therefore package test errors) on R-oldrel are caused by failures in dependency package `DiagrammeR`, whose recent update depends on `grDevices >= 3.4.0` (see https://cran.r-project.org/web/checks/check_results_DiagrammeR.html)
+We have raised the issue with the package maintainer.

 ## Test environments

 ### Previous R versions